-- That all pupils, staff and parents understand the anti-bullying policy - That there are procedures within each Trust school for reporting, recording and monitoring incidents of bullying
+- That all pupils, staff and parents understand the anti-bullying policy. - That there are procedures within each Trust school for reporting, recording, referring (where appropriate) and monitoring incidents of bullying - That parents have a point of contact in school if they are concerned about their child

-- That parents have a point of contact in school if they are concerned about their child - That all staff have the necessary skills and confidence to deal with incidents of bullying effectively and promptly - That pupils' educational opportunities and achievement are not disadvantaged due to the experience of bullying - That all staff are involved in dealing effectively with, reporting, recording, monitoring and, if necessary, referring bullying incidents - That there is effective communication with parents and the wider school community on the subject of bullying - That all incidents of bullying are monitored appropriately, and use is made of the information to demonstrate impact of the policy
+- That all staff have the necessary skills and confidence to deal with incidents of bullying effectively and promptly - That pupils' educational opportunities and achievement are not disadvantaged due to the experience of bullying - That there is effective communication with parents and the wider school community on the subject of bullying - That all incidents of bullying are monitored appropriately, and use is made of the information to demonstrate the impact of policy/school procedures

 Guidelines for how bullying may be dealt with can be found in Appendices 1, 2, 3 and 4.

 These guidelines are neither compulsory nor exhaustive but may be used as a framework by pupils, staff and parents to provide support; response to any incident will be tailored according to individual need and to safeguarding concerns if any arise.